Dietitian-approved Foods That Can Help to Rehydrate After an Outdoor Workout

-Regardless of whether or not you’re an athlete, dehydration can also cause cognitive impairment, headaches and gastrointestinal distress.
+Regardless of whether or not you're an athlete, dehydration can also cause cognitive impairment, headaches and gastrointestinal distress.
 Dehydration occurs when there is too much fluid loss in the body, which can happen during excessive sweating without proper consumption of fluids.
-The U.S. National Academies of Sciences, Engineering, and Medicine determined that an adequate daily fluid intake (from both fluids and hydrating foods) of about 3.7 liters (125 fluid ounces) per day for men and 2.7 liters (91 fluid ounces) per day for women is sufficient for adequate hydration.
+The US National Academies of Sciences, Engineering and Medicine determined that an adequate daily fluid intake (from both fluids and hydrating foods) of about 3.7 litres (125 fluid ounces) per day for men and 2.7 litres (91 fluid ounces) per day for women is sufficient for adequate hydration.
 However, the amount of water any person requires per day will vary depending on where they live (think: climate and altitude), activity level, age and medications taken.

 Why is it so important to stay hydrated while working out?

-A 2017 paper in the Journal of Athletic Training suggested that, for those who exercise regularly, optimal hydration is maintained when you don’t lose two to three percent of your body mass during exercise.
-For context, if you weigh 150 pounds before exercising, weight loss related to sweat should not exceed three to four pounds after exercising.
+A 2017 paper in the Journal of Athletic Training suggested that, for those who exercise regularly, optimal hydration is maintained when you don't lose two to three percent of your body mass during exercise.
+For context, if you weigh 68 kilos before exercising, weight loss related to sweat should not exceed one to two kilos after exercising.

-Keep in mind that how much fluid you need to consume during a workout to maintain hydration is incredibly individualized.
-While it may be enticing to wait to feel thirsty before reaching for a water bottle during your workout, this is usually a sign that you’re already mildly dehydrated.
-In addition, when you’re exercising, it can be hard to recognize cues for thirst.
-In general, it’s best to have a built-in plan of how to stay hydrated during exercise or training sessions.
+Bear in mind that how much fluid you need to consume during a workout to maintain hydration is incredibly individualised.
+While it may be enticing to wait to feel thirsty before reaching for a water bottle during your workout, this is usually a sign that you're already mildly dehydrated.
+In addition, when you're exercising, it can be hard to recognise cues for thirst.
+In general, it's best to have a built-in plan of how to stay hydrated during exercise or training sessions.

 Water might be the most simple way to hydrate but there are plenty of other fluids and hydrating foods that can rehydrate after a sweaty outdoor workout in the summertime.
-In fact, the average U.S. adult consumes about 20 percent of their total daily water intake from food.
+In fact, the average US adult consumes about 20 percent of their total daily water intake from food.
 Believe it or not, pickles are one of the best foods for hydration.
-One pickle spear is about 94 percent water and also contains important electrolytes such as sodium, calcium, magnesium and potassium, which are often lost in sweat.
+One pickled gherkin is about 94 percent water and also contains important electrolytes such as sodium, calcium, magnesium and potassium, which are often lost in sweat.

 What are the best foods for hydration?

 Overall, the best food choices for hydration are fruits and vegetables.
-As far as fruits go, watermelon, strawberries, and cantaloupe are composed of 90-100 percent water.
+As far as fruits go, watermelon, strawberries and cantaloupe are composed of 90–100 percent water.
 In addition to providing the body with hydration, fruit is an excellent source of carbohydrates and natural sugar.
 Enjoying a fresh fruit salad after a workout is a great way to get in extra water and replenish muscles with the carbohydrates they need for fuel.
-For optimal recovery, consider pairing a small fruit salad with plain Greek yogurt for a good source of protein.
-Fruit can also be made into smoothies and paired with electrolyte-replenishing coconut water or blended and poured into popsicle molds for a quick and easy way to literally cool down after a workout.
+For optimal recovery, consider pairing a small fruit salad with plain Greek yoghurt for a good source of protein.
+Fruit can also be made into smoothies and paired with electrolyte-replenishing coconut water or blended and poured into ice lolly moulds for a quick and easy way to literally cool down after a workout.

 There are many vegetables that are made up of mostly water.
-Cucumbers, bell peppers, celery, lettuce, tomatoes, and zucchini are also composed of 90-100 percent water, as well.
-Enjoying hummus with sliced cucumbers, peppers and celery is just one way you can rehydrate and eat some gut-nourishing fiber all in one post-workout snack.
-In the summertime, swapping store-bought protein shakes for homemade veggie gazpacho with a side of rotisserie chicken is more hydrating and nutrient-dense than a bottled shake — which is often loaded with nutrients in the form of supplements.
-If gazpacho isn’t your thing, try making a fresh salad topped with your favorite protein — it’s a tasty way to rehydrate (for a small meal or snack!).
+Cucumbers, peppers, celery, lettuce, tomatoes and courgette are also composed of 90–100 percent water.
+Enjoying houmous with sliced cucumbers, peppers and celery is just one way you can rehydrate and eat some gut-nourishing fibre all in one post-workout snack.
+In the summertime, swapping shop-bought protein shakes for homemade vegetable gazpacho with a side of rotisserie chicken is more hydrating and nutrient-dense than a bottled shake—which is often loaded with nutrients in the form of supplements.
+If gazpacho isn't your thing, try making a fresh salad topped with your favourite protein—it's a tasty way to rehydrate (for a small meal or snack!).

 What are some other ways you can stay hydrated?

 Fruits and vegetables aside, there are fluids other than water that can help with hydration after an outdoor workout.
-Cold weather workouts can still lead to dehydration, but unlike outdoor workouts done in the heat, you may not feel as thirsty.
-A veggie-rich soup (that is more broth than cream) counts toward your daily fluid intake.
+Cold-weather workouts can still lead to dehydration, but unlike outdoor workouts done in the heat, you may not feel as thirsty.
+A vegetable-rich soup (that is more broth than cream) counts towards your daily fluid intake.
 And, enjoying that soup with crackers or toast is yet another way to replenish with carbohydrates, which is key to replenishing your muscles after a workout.

-Bone broth is another food that can count towards hydration — and it packs a punch of nutrients, specifically minerals such as salt, iron, zinc, calcium, and some protein and fat.
-You can bring a thermos of bone broth to your workouts so you have something warm to sip on immediately after finishing.
+Broth is another food that can count towards hydration—and it packs a punch of nutrients, specifically minerals such as salt, iron, zinc, calcium and some protein and fat.
+You can bring a thermos of stock to your workouts so you have something warm to sip on immediately after finishing.

-For warm-weather outdoor workouts, cold skim dairy milk and non-dairy milk such as almond, hemp or soy milk can be a way to hydrate, as these options contain 90-100 percent water.
+For warm-weather outdoor workouts, cold, skimmed dairy milk and non-dairy milk such as almond, hemp or soya milk can be a way to hydrate, as these options contain 90–100 percent water.
 Pair a glass of milk with a piece of toast and peanut butter for a complete recovery snack, or use it in a smoothie.

-A note on overhydration: It is possible to overhydrate, which can be a dangerous situation leading to a condition known as hyponatremia.
-Exercise-associated hyponatremia (EAH), is when sodium levels in the body dip too low and can lead to organ and tissue swelling.
+A note on overhydration: it is possible to overhydrate, which can be a dangerous situation leading to a condition known as hyponatraemia.
+Exercise-associated hyponatraemia (EAH) is when sodium levels in the body dip too low and can lead to organ and tissue swelling.
 Though it is rare, it has been identified in some distance sports.